joaovitorbf/richplaza/README.md

 ## Install
 ### Windows
 This software was made for Windows and was only tested on Windows.
-If you are using Windows, click [HERE](https://github.com/joaovitorbf/richplaza/releases/latest) to go to the latest release page and download the binary.
-Just run it anywhere and the player will ~~probably~~ open.
+If you are using Windows, click [HERE](https://github.com/joaovitorbf/richplaza/releases/latest) to go to the latest release page and download the files.
+You can either download the setup or the portable zip.
+The setup will install the program on your machine while the portable zip doesn't need to be installed, just extract it anywhere and run the executable.
 **Windows SmartScreen may block the execution of the client.
 Just click 'More Info' and 'Run Anyway'.**

 ### Other